3D Microscope Imaging

 Some digital microscopes have the ability to scan an entire surface and capture each different area that comes into focus, combining them into one fully-focused image.
 The relative height data from each focal plane can then be used to reconstruct the surface into a 3D image that users can freely manipulate, making it easy to understand the true shape of the surface.

-High-Accuracy 3D Images with the Accurate D.F.D.
+High-Accuracy 3D Microscope Images with the Accurate D.F.D.
 Method

 D.F.D. stands for Depth from Defocus.
 The D.F.D. method calculates three-dimensional depth information based on the amount of defocusing of two-dimensional images.
 When the lens is shifted vertically towards the target to capture images at different heights, the focus level of an individual point changes gradually.